FriendlyAaron/Reddit-Howto-Bot/README.md

 # Reddit-Howto-Bot
-This is a reddit bot that responds to a either "!how do i " or "!how to " comment, with a video from Youtube to solve that tell them how to do it.
+This is a reddit bot that responds to a reddit comment that has either "!how do i " or "!how to " in its text.
+It responds with a video from Youtube that tells them how to do it.
 ### Setup
 ###### Reddit App:
 1. Create a [Reddit](https://www.reddit.com) account